 - You have paid 13 PRSI contributions for at least 13 weeks (these contributions can be counted only after you have claimed at least 156 days (6 months) of JB)

-However, if you are working and claiming JB (systematic short-time workers and part-time workers) you cannot simply continue your JB claim when it is exhausted since you must have suffered a substantial loss of employment to re-qualify for JB, (unless you are a casual worker).
+However, if you are working and claiming JB (systematic short-time workers and part-time workers) you can't continue your JB claim when it is used up since you must have suffered a substantial loss of employment to re-qualify for JB, (unless you are a casual worker).

 If you have lost your job you will have suffered a substantial loss of employment.
 If you are a part-time or systematic short-time worker, DSP will look at your pattern of employment over the last 13 weeks or another representative period to find out whether you have suffered a substantial loss of employment.

-For example, if you are getting JB and working 3 days each week as a systematic short-time worker or a part-time worker and your employment pattern has not changed during the course of your JB claim, you will not have suffered a substantial loss of employment and will not re-qualify for Jobseeker’s Benefit when you exhaust your claim.
-However, if your JB claim ends and your 3-day week working week is then reduced to a 2-day week, you will have suffered a substantial loss of employment and may re-qualify for Jobseeker’s Benefit.
+For example, if you are getting JB and working 3 days a week as a systematic short-time worker or a part-time worker, and your employment pattern has not changed during your JB claim, you will not have suffered a substantial loss of employment and will not re-qualify for Jobseeker’s Benefit when you exhaust your claim.
+However, if your JB claim ends and your 3-day working week is then reduced to a 2-day week, you will have suffered a substantial loss of employment and may re-qualify for Jobseeker’s Benefit.

-If you claim JB for a period, sign off and then claim JB again within 26 weeks, your claim may be linked to the earlier claim.
+If you claim Jobseeker's Benefit (JB) for a period, sign off and then claim JB again within 26 weeks, your claim may be linked to the earlier claim.
 This means that your claim is not treated as a new claim and:

 - You do not have to wait for 3 days before getting your payment